-Tenured aerospace engineers (and their specific knowledge of various proven systems as well as recent innovations) are now onboarding into new space programs, fostering a somewhat unexpected path to affordability.
+Tenured aerospace engineers (and their specific knowledge of various proven systems as well as recent innovations) are now onboarding into new space programs, fostering a somewhat unexpected path to affordability flash player 9 for free.
 How?
 By exploring what kinds of systems can be built using existing hardware, and engineering or re-engineering them to meet – and often exceed – customer specifications.
 Conversely, engineers from 21st-century graduating classes are appearing on the scene, eager to apply their skills and new-found knowledge.
 While the blend of both perspectives can be challenging from a management perspective, savvy organizations are reaping the rewards of this diversity by embracing the evolution taking place in their midst.
 The strongest performers in the “new space” sector are blending the nimble and agile with the reticent and experienced to create talent pools that are anchored in worldly wisdom while encouraging young minds to push the envelope and challenge the status quo.

 Whether or not reusable technology is determined to be suitable for human space flight, man-rated systems have an impact on the affordability equation.
 The same reliability enables flexibility for new space competitors, allowing them some creativity in how to approach their individual reusability strategies.